Attitude Synchronization on SO(3) for Heterogeneous Multi-Agent Systems Using Vector Measurements: Introduction

 \section{Introduction}

-Attitude synchronization is a fundamental problem in the coordination and control of multi-agent rigid-body systems, where agents must achieve a common orientation despite the presence of disturbances, uncertainties, and inter-agent interaction constraints.
-This problem arises in numerous applications, including spacecraft formation flying, cooperative exploration and manipulation, and swarm-based autonomous systems.
-Precise and efficient attitude synchronization is critical for ensuring coordinated maneuvering and optimal task execution in these multi-agent systems.
-However, achieving robust attitude synchronization in a distributed manner remains a challenging task due to the nonlinear nature of the attitude kinematics and dynamics, the constraints imposed by the interaction graph topology, and the need for control strategies designed directly on the rotation manifold, \ie, the special orthogonal group \( SO(3) \).
+Attitude synchronization is a fundamental problem in the coordination and control of multi-agent rigid-body systems.
+This problem is central in a wide range of applications, including spacecraft formation flying, cooperative exploration and manipulation.
+Efficient and robust attitude synchronization is crucial for ensuring coordinated maneuvering and optimal task execution in these multi-agent systems, especially in scenarios where agents operate in decentralized environments with limited communication capabilities.
+The challenge of attitude synchronization arises from several factors: the nonlinear nature of the attitude kinematics and dynamics, the restrictions imposed by the interaction graph topology, and the need for control strategies that are directly designed on the rotation manifold, specifically the special orthogonal group \( SO(3) \).
+These complexities make the design of distributed control algorithms that ensure strong stability guarantees and robustness a nontrivial task.